Eliyafuso/sqlproject/README.md

 - **Top Records:** Used `TOP 1` to find the doctor with the highest patient count.

 This project demonstrates foundational SQL techniques for querying, analyzing, and reporting healthcare data.

+## Disclaimer
+This project is for viewing purposes only.
+Unauthorized copying, modification, or distribution of this work is strictly prohibited.